zhenduow/conversationalQA/README.md

 1. transformers==3.4.0

 ## How to use
 1. Preprocess data.
 Here we use [MSDialog dataset](https://ciir.cs.umass.edu/downloads/msdialog/) as example.
-You can also set dataset_name to be 'UDC' for [Ubuntu Dialog Corpus](http://dataset.cs.mcgill.ca/ubuntu-corpus-1.0/) or 'opendialkg' for [Opendialkg](https://github.com/facebookresearch/opendialkg) recently.
+You can also set dataset_name to be 'UDC' for [Ubuntu Dialog Corpus](http://dataset.cs.mcgill.ca/ubuntu-corpus-1.0/) or 'opendialkg' for [Opendialkg](https://github.com/facebookresearch/opendialkg).
     First, download MSDialog-Complete.json into /data.
     ```
     $ cd data